teleporthq/teleport-documentation/component-generators/README.md

 ) => Promise<ComponentStructure>;
 ```

-A plugin basically is a async function that takes in the component structure and is
-expected to make alterations to it.
-When it finished, the resolved content is taken
-by the assembly line and passed to the next plugin in line.
+A plugin basically is a async function that takes in the component structure and is expected to make alterations to it.
+When it finished, the resolved content is taken by the assembly line and passed to the next plugin in line.

-### Chunks and Builder
+## Builder and the Link Process

-The asembly line and the plugins running inside it work with syntax trees and other
+The assembly line and the plugins running inside it work with syntax trees and other intermediary structures.
-intermediary structures.
 They don't work with code.
-At the end of the pipeline we get
-these syntax tress in entities called `chunks`.
+At the end of the pipeline we get these syntax tress in entities called `chunks`.
 These chunks are of type:

 ```ts
 interface ChunkDefinition {